What is an Appeal?

 Tax types: Other:

-A manual process is utilised to submit disputes for all other taxes excluding CIT, PIT, VAT and PAYE, except for the specified CIT and VAT exceptions.
+A manual process is prescribed for appeals for the specified PIT, CIT and VAT exceptions and Trusts.
 The dispute form to utilise is the online Notice of Appeal (ADR2 form), which must be submitted:

 When submitting the appeal late:

 Where the appeal is submitted after the prescribed due date, the taxpayer must provide reasons for the late submission.
-The reasons for the late submission will be considered and if a senior SARS official is of the view that reasonable grounds or exceptional circumstances existed, will the late submission be condoned and the prescribed period extended.
+The merits of the appeal will only be considered if a senior SARS official is of the view that reasonable grounds or exceptional circumstances existed for the late submission of the appeal.

 - Where the late submission is condoned SARS will consider the grounds for the appeal and engage the taxpayer to resolve the dispute.

 No appeal can or will be allowed to be submitted more than 75 business days (initial 30 plus maximum extension of 45 days) after the date of the decision to disallow the objection.

 Grounds for the appeal:

 When completing the dispute form the taxpayer must take care in ensuring that the grounds for the appeal are detailed and include the following:

-- Which of the grounds of objection specified in the prescribed objection form are being taken on appeal.
+- which of the grounds of objection taken on appeal.

-- The grounds of appeal for disputing SARS’s basis of the decision to disallow the objection as set out in the notice of disallowance i.e. why does the taxpayer not agree with the decision made by SARS.
+- specify the grounds of appeal i.e. why does the taxpayer not agree with the decision made by SARS.

 - specify any new ground of appeal which may not constitute a new objection, against a part or amount of the disputed assessment not previously objected to.

 Alternative Dispute Resolution: